What gives brushless vibration motors a long life? The clue’s in the title!

 The precious metal brushes are typically the most common source of failure that limits the lifetime of normal DC motors.
 They are integral to the operation of our eccentric rotating mass vibration motors in the ‘Vibration Motor’ section of our Product Catalogue.

 So to improve life the solution seems simple, find a replacement for the brushes!
-This is actually quite complicated, the job of the brushes was to reverse the direction of the current through the internal metal windings (this ensures a constant direction of rotation of the shaft).
+This is quite complicated, the job of the brushes was to reverse the direction of the current through the internal metal windings (this ensures a constant direction of rotation of the shaft).

 This is achieved by sensing the position of the internal windings and electrically changing the direction of the current at exactly the right time.
 To do this, we use the Hall Effect to calculate the position of the motor and change the drive signal accordingly.
 For more information on this, see Application Bulletin 018: Driving Brushless Vibration Motors.